 - Embedded Systems Software Development course (software development for FPGA embedded systems course)

 - Vivado System Edition 2016.4

 - Demo board (on-site course): ZedBoard

 Skills gainedAfter completing this comprehensive training, you will have the necessary skills to:

-- Explain what an embedded Linux kernel and device driver architecture requires
+- Explain what an embedded Linux kernel is

 - Describe the Linux device driver architecture